 Small software businesses can be particularly exposed to new situations as every project or customer can be unique.

 You can turn average processes into superior ones by implementing a few steps, which we have discussed in this article.

 6.6 Step 5: Control

-The control phase involves modifying your current processes to include the latest process updates.
+The control phase involves modifying your current processes to include the latest updates.
 This modification can mean implementing new infrastructure and retraining your staff.

-At the end of the control phase, you must decide, based on established criteria and new data collected after the updates, whether or not your changes are responsible for driving the observed improvement.
+At the end of the control phase, based on established criteria and new data collected after the updates, you must decide whether or not your changes are responsible for driving the observed improvement.

-Applying process changes is not very challenging from a hardware or software perspective as the available tools abound in software development.
+Applying process changes is not very challenging from a hardware or software perspective, as the available tools abound in software development.
 You might, however, face other sorts of challenges; these can mainly be pushbacks from your team.